Gromov-Wasserstein Barycenters: The Analysis Problem: Introduction

 \subsection{Organization of the Paper}

 Section \ref{sec: background} reviews the GW distance.
-Our main results, their proofs, and new algorithms are presented in Section \ref{sec: fixed point approach} and Section \ref{sec: analysis grad}, which address the GW analysis problem via two approaches: a fixed-point method (\ref{sec: fixed point approach}) and a gradient-based method (\ref{sec: analysis grad}). \ref{sec: experiments} presents experiments on 2D and 3D point clouds that serve as a proof-of-concept for the analytical results.
-Conclusions follow in \ref{sec: conclusions}.
-The Appendix includes: additional context on the BCM framework in App. \ref{sec: BCM}; background proofs and examples in App. \ref{app: generalities}; computational complexity of the proposed GW analysis algorithms in App. \ref{app: comp comp}; further experimental results in App. \ref{app: experiments}; and an additional discussion on the computation of GW barycenters and $W_2$-barycenters in App. \ref{app: GW Was}.
+Our main results, their proofs, and new algorithms are presented in Sections \ref{sec: fixed point approach} and \ref{sec: analysis grad}, which address the GW analysis problem via two approaches: a fixed-point method (Section \ref{sec: fixed point approach}) and a gradient-based method (Section \ref{sec: analysis grad}).
+Section \ref{sec: experiments} presents experiments on 2D and 3D point clouds that serve as a proof-of-concept for the analytical results.
+Conclusions follow in Section \ref{sec: conclusions}.
+Supplementary material includes: additional context on the BCM framework in Section \ref{sec: BCM}; background proofs and examples in Suppl.
+Mat. \ref{app: generalities}; computational complexity of the proposed GW analysis algorithms in Suppl.
+Mat. \ref{app: comp comp}; further experimental results in Suppl.
+Mat. \ref{app: experiments}; experimental exploration beyond the GW-BCM hypothesis (i.e., for targets outside the GW barycenter space) \ref{sec supp: projection}; and an additional discussion on the computation of GW and $W_2$ barycenters in Suppl.
+Mat. \ref{app: GW Was}.
 The code to reproduce the experiments of this paper is available online at \url{https://github.com/RocioDM/GW_BCM}.